shaai/socket.io_express_chat_app/README.md

   3. Install socket.io via terminal `npm install --save socket.io`

-  4. In terminal run `node index.js`
+  4. In terminal run `node index.js` to start the server

   5. Open your browser and go to http://localhost:3000